ozaner/ozaner.github.io/_posts/math/00-0-0-cartesian-product.md

 $$\underbrace{\text{binary},\text{trinary},\cdots,n\text{-ary}}_{\text{finitary}},\cdots;\underbrace{\aleph_0\text{-ary},\aleph_1\text{-ary},\cdots}_{\text{infinitary}}$$

-Note that this generalizes the first definition because $n$ can be thought of as a set with $n$ elements as per its construction in the [natural numbers](\natural-numbers), and so we can take it to be our index set $I$.
+Note that this generalizes the first definition because $n$ can be thought of as a set with $n$ elements as per its construction as a natural number (i.e. $n=[0..n-1]$), and so we can take it to be our index set $I$.
 As a result, these two definitions are isomorphic for finitary products.

 ### Useful Shorthand
 Note that the normal finitary product produces a set of tuples while this indexed product produces a set of functions.
 This distinction is important because the definition of a function depends on that finitary product.